 SMYRNA FALL JONQUIL FESTIVAL

 The Fall Jonquil Festival is located on the beautiful Village Green in downtown Smyrna.
-The festival takes place Saturday, October 28 from 10 am - 6 pm and Sunday, October 29 from 12 - 5 pm.
-Serving the area for 21 years the festival will feature over 125 hand-made arts & crafts booths, local non-profit booths, puppet shows, live music, plenty of festival foods, and all types of children's activities.
-There will also be local entertainment on the stage in front of the library.
+The festival takes place Saturday, October 27 from 10 am - 6 pm and Sunday, October 28 from 12 - 5 pm.
+Serving the area for more than 20 years, the festival will feature over 175 hand-made arts & crafts booths, local non-profit booths, live music, plenty of festival foods, and all types of children's activities.
+There will also be a children's Halloween costume parade.

 TASTE OF KENNESAW

 Come on out to Taste of Kennesaw and sample over 30 local restaurants.
 Admission is free and samples are just $1 - $4.
 Grab a cold beverage from the beer garden, sample delicious food, and sit back and listen to great music on the Main Street Entertainment stage all day and concert at 6:00 p.m.
 Also featuring a Kids Zone with interactive inflatables.Fall is the perfect time to enjoy outdoor festivals in Atlanta.
 The hot humid days of August are behind us and the weather feels invigorating.
 If you thought the spring was a busy time for festivals in Atlanta, wait until you see our Fall Festival Guide!
 It is chock full of events happening throughout the metro area.
 Stop by any of the ones listed below and you are sure to see packed crowds filled with people of all ages and backgrounds.
 Many of these festivals have a similar theme: food, music, kid's area, local performers, arts and crafts, vendors and more.
 Many have free admission or a small admission fee.
 Check the individual websites for more details.